dsproule/csee4824-final-project/README.md

 been edited to comment-out or remove project 3 specific code, so you should be able to re-use them when you want to start integrating your modules into a full processor again.

-## New Files

-We've added an `icache` module in `verilog/icache.sv`.
-That file has more comments explaining how it works, but the idea is it stores memory's response tag until memory returns that tag with the data.
-More about how our processor's memory works will be presented in the final lab section.

-The file `psel_gen.sv` implements an incredibly efficient parameterized priority selector (remember project 1?!). many tasks in superscalar processors come down to priority selection, so instead of writing manual for-loops, try to use this module.
-It is faster than any priority selector the instructors are aware of (as far as my last conversation about it with Brehob).

-As promised, we've also copied the multiplier from project 2 and moved the `` `STAGES`` definition to `sys_defs.svh` as `` `MULT_STAGES``.
-This is set to 4 to start, but you can change it to 2 or 8 depending on your processor's clock period.

-### `verilog/p3` and the `decoder.sv`

-The project 3 files are no longer relevant to your final processor, but they are still good references, so project 3's starter verilog source files have been moved to `verilog/p3/`.
-Notably, the decoder has been pulled out as a new file `verilog/decoder.sv`.

 ## P3 Makefile Target Reference